0808 196 3651: Call the British red cross support line

 Call free and confidentially, 10am to 6pm daily

-The British Red Cross support line provides support in more than 200 languages, supporting people who are lonely, worried, impacted by the Coronavirus (COVID-19) pandemic, and finding it difficult to access food or medication.
+The British Red Cross support line provides support in more than 200 languages, supporting people who are lonely, worried, impacted by the Coronavirus (COVID-19) pandemic, and finding it difficult to access food or medication in the UK.

 If you need help during this difficult time, our support line volunteers can provide (where possible):